 But if the show’s inception and distribution have been a little bit divergent, the show itself offers some new wrinkles, as well.

-VidAngel hopes The Chosen will be a “multi-season series about the life of Christ,” which might strike some as a challenge: Movies that follow a given Gospel word-for-word run long, but there’s not enough in the text to stretch the story out for a Game of Thrones-like run.
+As mentioned, The Chosen’s creators hope for a seven-season run, which might strike some as a challenge: Movies that follow a given Gospel word-for-word run long, but there’s not enough in the text to stretch the story out for a Game of Thrones-like run.

-The show’s makers, led by The Resurrection of Gavin Stone director Dallas Jenkins, clearly wanted this story to be a cut above your typical Christian passion play.
+The show’s makers clearly wanted this story to be a cut above your typical Christian passion play.
 They seem to be gunning for The Chosen almost to be a biblical Breaking Bad.

 I mean that in the best of ways, incidentally.
 For viewers who approach Christian entertainment with a jaundiced eye, The Chosen gives us something different: a gritty, grimy, problematic Palestine filled with the unwashed and impure, giving the production a flavor of authenticity.

 The episodes thus far hone tightly in on its ancillary characters—infusing them with dimension the Gospels just didn’t have time to give.
-Their lives don’t begin with the coming of Jesus: Fishers Peter and Matthew struggle with the Sabbath and fight to keep their boat out of hock.
-Pharisee Nicodemus tries to shove away his own spiritual doubts to more effectively lead his people.
-Prim tax-collector Matthew dabs his wrists with perfume to hide the stench of the streets.
+And while the Season One showed Jesus gathering some of His more prominent followers, Season Two reveals some friction and jealousies developing among them.
+Just because they’re chosen, after all, doesn’t mean they stop being human.
 Jenkins and Co. have made the brave and, I think, smart move to dole out Jesus over time—to let these very real subplots begin to emerge before these characters’ realities are completely upended.